appleseed05/azure-lab-all/README.md

 Certificate password must be configured through OS environnement variable ```VES_P12_PASSWORD```.

 ### F5 XC label:
-Virtual Site, used in this deployement, requires Labels.
+Virtual Site, used in this deployment, requires Labels.
-If the label you plan to use already exist in your current XC configuration, please set the value of ```f5xc_manage-labels``` to **false** in terraform.tfvars.
-Value is set to true in the provided file, assuming that the Label does not existe and will be created by Terraform.
+The key and value of this label is configured through Terraform variables.
+Please check that this label key does not exist in your XC tenant.

 # How to deploy
 1/ Git clone the repo on a machine meeting the requirements.
 2/ Go in the terraform folder of the project.
-3/ Rename **terraform.tfvars.expl** into **terraform.tfvars**.
+3/ Rename **terraform.tfvars.example** into **terraform.tfvars**.
 4/ Edit **terraform.tfvars** to define relevant value of all variables*.
 See bellow for variable that needs to be edited.
 5/ Execute Terraform deployment with command:
 ```terraform init``` to initialize the project and download Terraform component (based on provider)